Bingham, Georgia

 Bingham is an extinct town in Jeff Davis County, in the U.S. state of Georgia.

 History

 A post office called Bingham was established in 1894, and remained in operation until 1907.
 In 1900, the community had 84 inhabitants.
+Bingham was described as a Postal village in the western portion of Jeff Davis County and on the Ocmulgee River, roughly eight miles upriver from Lumber City, Georgia.